wildfly/quickstart/README.md

       * The command used to build the quickstart depends on the individual quickstart, the server version, and how you configured Maven.
       * If you are running JBoss AS 7, it uses community artifacts available in the Maven central repository, so command line arguments are not usually required.
       * If you are running JBoss Enterprise Application Platform 6 and did not configure the Maven user settings described in [Configure Maven for JBoss Enterprise Application Platform 6](#eap6mavenconfig) above, you need to specify command line arguments.
-      * Although some of the quickstarts require special commands, for most of the quickstarts you do the following.
+      * Although some of the quickstarts require special commands, for most of the quickstarts you do the one of the following.

           For JBoss Enterprise Application Platform 6, Maven user settings NOT configured: